-The remaining requirements are the same as when using cloud-init based client registration curl -s http://hub-server.tf.local/pub/bootstrap/bootstrap-default.sh | bash -s
+The remaining requirements are the same as when using cloud-init based client registration

 - Bootstrap script.
 See Client-configuration > Registration-bootstrap - Activation keys.
 See Client-configuration > Activation-keys

 This command will download the bootstrap script and register the new machine when it is created.
 It should be defined as the remote command to run: